Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 call:  Class Decorator
 ```

-You may notice that the evaluation of instance property is later than the instance method,
+You may notice that the evaluation of the instance property is later than the instance method,
-however the evaluation of static property is earlier than the static method.
+however the evaluation of the static property is earlier than the static method.
 This is because the evaluation order of property/accessor/method decorators
-is depends on their order of appearance in code.
+is dependant on their order of appearance in code.

 However,
-the order of evaluation for different parameters within the same method or constructor is opposite,
+the order of evaluation for different parameters within the same method or constructor is the opposite.
-the last parameter decorator will be called first:
+Here, the last parameter decorator will be called first:

 ```typescript
 function f(key: string): any {